Omega-3 Foods: 10 Foods With High Levels of Omega-3

 Over 90 years ago, omega-3 and omega-6 fatty acids were discovered by a husband and wife research team.
 Since then, extensive research has been done about the potential benefits of omega-3s for cardiovascular health.

-The claims are that the health benefits of omega-3 can support heart health, protects against heart arrhythmias, and at higher doses, could even lower cholesterol and blood pressure.
+The claims are that the health benefits of omega-3 can support heart health, protect against heart arrhythmias, and at higher doses, can even lower cholesterol and blood pressure.

-Cardiovascular disease is the number one killer of Americans, so a supplement that shows any promise of protection against it will become a household name.
+Cardiovascular disease is still the number one killer of Americans, so a supplement that shows any promise of protection against it is usually well received.
 Protecting against the risk of heart disease is the main reason most people begin taking a fish oil supplement.

-However, taking a fish oil supplement or eating omega-3 rich foods won’t solve the cardiovascular disease problem alone.
-Taking care of our bodies and guarding our hearts against disease and heart attacks takes a few other intentional changes.
+However, taking a fish oil supplement or eating omega-3-rich foods doesn’t often solve the cardiovascular disease problem alone.
+Taking care of our bodies and guarding our hearts against disease and heart attacks requires a more comprehensive approach.

 Exercise